Understanding And Optimizing Your Search Bar

 3. Select one of the following field-scoped options:

-• Click Search in Title to isolate your query strictly to asset titles.
+• Click Search in Title to isolate your query to asset titles only.

-• Click Search in Description to look exclusively within asset description text fields.
+• Click Search in Description to search only within the asset description text fields.

-4. Review your filtered results, which will refresh dynamically to display only assets matching the query within your chosen scope.
+4. Review your filtered results, which refresh dynamically to display only assets that match the query within your chosen scope.

 Use Cases for Scoped Searching